KGS Home Current Research Home

 Submitting papers to Current Research in Earth Sciences

-As part of the KGS Bulletin Series, Current Research in Earth Sciences has national and international circulation.
+As part of the KGS Bulletin series, Current Research in Earth Sciences has national and international circulation.
 Manuscripts are expected to be of high quality and will be peer-reviewed.
 Articles submitted to this bulletin will be published online following peer review, revision, acceptance, and editing.
-Paper copies will be made available for sale on-demand.
-Annual issues of the Bulletin will be archived electronically on CD-ROM.
+KGS Bulletins are archived electronically.

 What and where to submit